tirkarthi/advent-2017-maze-rust-haskell/README.md

 slower.
 GHC warns about this.**

 Using the `mapM (\(x, line) -> ...) (zip [0..]
 (S.lines ...))` pattern
 is less efficient than the more direct `mapLinesM`.
-Adding `INLINE` also speeds it up, fairly obviously.

 I haven't tried compiling via LLVM.
 I'm unable to get the backend to work on OS X. Someone else can try that.